mohan/csvdb/readme.md

 * Power of PHP is associative array
 	* Only data structure needed to implement in C.
 	* Implement C compiler extension for missing associative array syntax.
-	* Garbage collection is just calling `free` at regular intervals, mark and sweep style/reference counting.
+	* Garbage collection is just calling `free` at the end run loop.
 * C has `printf` for templating, PHP has `printf`.
 * C language is beautiful.
 There are only user defined functions.
 	* And so is PHP.